withastro/docs/src/pages/en/reference/api-reference.md

 ## Endpoint Context

-When creating an endpoint function, it receives the context as the first parameter.
+When creating an [endpoint](/en/core-concepts/endpoints/), the exported functions receive the context as the first parameter.
 It mirrors many of the `Astro` global properties.

 ### context.request